yumauri/effector-storage/README.md

 ## Custom `Storage` adapter

 Both `'effector-storage/local'` and `'effector-storage/session'` are using common `storage` adapter factory.
-If you want to use _localStorage_ or _sessionStorage_, but slightly different, that default modules — for example, you want to switch off synchronization between windows/tabs — you can use this factory.
+If you want to use _localStorage_ or _sessionStorage_, but slightly different, than default modules — for example, you want to switch off synchronization between windows/tabs — you can use this factory.

 ```javascript
 import { storage } from 'effector-storage/storage'
 ```

-You can also use this factory with any storage with interface [`Storage`](https://developer.mozilla.org/en-US/docs/Web/API/Storage) (in fact, synchronous `getItem` and `setItem` methods are enough).
+You can also use this factory with any storage, implementing interface [`Storage`](https://developer.mozilla.org/en-US/docs/Web/API/Storage) (in fact, synchronous `getItem` and `setItem` methods are enough).

 ```javascript
 storage({ storage, sync?, serialize?, deserialize? }): StorageAdapter